+(a) Forwarding.

-- (a) Forwarding.
-Upon receipt of the notification concerning accident or serious incident in the Sultanate, the OTSD is responsible for initial organization of the aircraft accident/incident investigation and shall notify the Minister and other concerned parties.
-The OTSD as the Independent Investigation Unit of the State of Occurrence shall forward a notification of an accident or serious incident with a minimum of delay and by the most suitable and quickest means available to: - (1) the State of Registry; - (2) the State of the Operator; - (3) the State of Design; - (4) the State of Manufacture; and - (5) the International Civil Aviation Organization (ICAO), when the aircraft involved is of a maximum mass of over 2,250 kg or is a turbojet-powered aeroplane. - (b) However, when the Sultanate is not aware of a serious incident, the State of Registry or the State of the Operator, as appropriate, shall forward a notification of such an incident to the State of Design, the State of Manufacture and the Sultanate. - (c) Format and Contents of Notification.
-The notification shall be in plain English and contain as much of the following information as is readily available, but its dispatch shall not be delayed due to lack of complete information: - (1) For accident the identifying abbreviation ACCID, for serious incidents INCID; - (2) Type, manufacturer, nationality, registration marks and serial number of the aircraft;
+Upon receipt of the notification concerning accident or serious incident or an incident in the Sultanate, the OTSB is responsible for initial organization of the aircraft accident/incident investigation and shall notify the Minister and other concerned parties.
+The OTSB as the Independent Investigation Unit of the State of Occurrence shall forward a notification of an accident, a serious incident or an incident to be investigated within the context of this regulation with a minimum of delay and by the most suitable and quickest means available to:

+- (1) the State of Registry; - (2) the State of the Operator;

+- (3) the State of Design; - (4) the State of Manufacture; and - (5) the International Civil Aviation Organization (ICAO), when the aircraft involved is of a maximum mass of over 2,250 kg or is a turbojet-powered aeroplane. - (b) However, when the Sultanate is not aware of a serious incident or an incident to be investigated, the State of Registry or the State of the Operator, as appropriate, shall forward a notification of such an incident to the State of Design, the State of Manufacture and the Sultanate. - Note: Telephone, facsimile, e-mail or the Aeronautical Fixed Telecommunication Network (AFTN) will in most cases constitute "the most suitable and quickest means available".

-- (3) Name of owner, operator and hirer, if any, of the aircraft; - (4) qualification of the pilot-in-command, and nationality of crew and passengers; - (5) date and time (local time or UTC) of the accident or serious incident; - (6) last point of departure and point of intended landing of the aircraft; - (7) position of the aircraft with reference to some easily defined geographical point and latitude and longitude; - (8) number of crew and passengers; aboard, killed and seriously injured; others, killed and seriously injured; - (9) description of the accident or serious incident and the extent of damage to the aircraft so far as is known; - (10) an indication to what extent the investigation will be conducted or is proposed to be delegated by the State of Occurrence; - (11) physical characteristics of the accident or serious incident area, as well as an indication of access difficulties or special requirements to reach the site; - (12) identification of the originating authority and means to contact the investigator-in-charge and the accident investigation authority of the State of Occurrence at any time; and - (13) presence and description of dangerous goods on board the aircraft. - (d) Additional information.
-As soon as possible to do so, the OTSD, as the State of Occurrence shall dispatch the details omitted from the notification as well as any other known relevant information.
+More than one means of communication may be appropriate. - (c) Format and Contents of Notification.
+The notification shall be in plain language and contain as much of the following information as is readily available, but its dispatch shall not be delayed due to lack of complete information: - (1) For accident the identifying abbreviation ACCID, for serious incidents SINCID, for incident INCID; - (2) Type, manufacturer, nationality, registration marks and serial number of the aircraft; - (3) Name of owner, operator and hirer, if any, of the aircraft; - (4) qualification of the pilot-in-command, and nationality of crew and passengers; - (5) date and time (local time or UTC) of the accident or incident; - (6) last point of departure and point of intended landing of the aircraft; - (7) position of the aircraft with reference to some easily defined geographical point and latitude and longitude; - (8) number of crew and passengers; aboard, killed and seriously injured; others, killed and seriously injured; - (9) description of the accident or incident and the extent of damage to the aircraft so far as is known; - (10) an indication to what extent the investigation will be conducted or is proposed to be delegated by the State of Occurrence; - (11) physical characteristics of the accident or incident area, as well as an indication of access difficulties or special requirements to reach the site; - (12) identification of the originating authority and means to contact the investigator-in-charge and the accident investigation authority of the State of Occurrence at any time; and - (13) presence and description of dangerous goods on board the aircraft.